normanfeltz/php-Minecraft-Skin-Render/README.md

 - `format` = The format in which the image is to be rendered.
 PNG ("png") is used by default.
 Set to "svg" to use a vector version and "base64" for an encoded base64 string of the image.
 - `ratio` = The size of the "png" image.
 The default and minimum value is 2.

+### Optional parameters
+These parameters can be added to the URL, but are not required.
+- `aa` = Anti-aliasing (Not real AA, fake AA).
+When set to "true" the image will be smoother. "false" by default.

 ### Changes Made
 - Fixed dark blue skins;
 - Fixed not working SVG images (Bug in cajogos fork);